 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

-The August Wilson African American Cultural Center is launching its first permanent exhibition dedicated to the life and legacy of Pittsburgh’s favorite playwright
+Explore the August Wilson African American Cultural Center's first permanent exhibition dedicated to the life and legacy of Pittsburgh’s favorite playwright

 August Wilson: The Writer’s Landscape takes a deep dive into Wilson’s life, including a window into Pittsburgh’s Hill District, where he was born and raised, the influential people he interacted with throughout his life and, of course, his award-winning work.
 The exhibition showcases the universal themes the prolific playwright tackled and the continued relevance of his work such as issues of race, representation, family and community.